 The Company carries its accounts receivable at their face amount less an allowance for doubtful accounts.
-The majority of the Company's accounts receivable are due from distributors of truck equipment.
+The majority of the Company's accounts receivable are due from distributors of truck equipment and dealers of completed up-fit trucks.
 Credit is extended based on an evaluation of a customer's financial condition.
 On a periodic basis, the Company evaluates its accounts receivable and establishes the allowance for doubtful accounts based on a combination of specific customer circumstances and credit conditions based on a history of write-offs and collections.
 A receivable is considered past due if payments have not been received within agreed upon invoice terms.
 Accounts receivable are written off after all collection efforts have been exhausted.
 The Company takes a security interest in the inventory as collateral for the receivable but often does not have a priority security interest.